SinkuKumar/C_Basic/README.md

 This repository contains C programs for practice purpose <br>
 A list of question can be found here:<br>https://www.w3resource.com/c-programming-exercises/basic-declarations-and-expressions/index.php

 ### 1. Write a C program to print your name, date of birth. and mobile number.
-Go to the editor
 #### Expected Output:
 ```c
 Name   : Alexandra Abramov